A DVCS written in Python

 As of 2008 Italian Mercurial adoption is modest, with usage clusters:

-• University Python research groups — Mercurial being Python and CPython using it as reference repo naturally drives adoption
+- University Python research groups — Mercurial being Python makes it attractive

 Historical role

-Mercurial 1.0 shows that a quality DVCS can be built with a high-level interpreted language without substantial performance compromises for the vast majority of use cases.
-This technical demonstration — that “Python is fast enough” for a demanding application like version control — influences beyond the specific project: it contributes to consolidating Python as language suited to serious development tooling, not just scripting or scientific research.
+Mercurial 1.0 shows that a quality DVCS can be built with a high-level interpreted language without substantial performance compromises.
+This technical demonstration — that “Python is fast enough” for a demanding application like version control — contributes to consolidating Python as language suited to serious development tooling, not just scripting or scientific research.